codename11/Questionaire/README.md

-## Laravel api  for creating Questionaires with Passport authentication
+## Laravel api  for creating Questionaires with Passport authentication and policies.

 ### Endpoints: